Avaiga/taipy-doc/docs/manuals/gui/binding.md

 This is how Taipy internally stores the tabular data:

-- If the data is a dictionary, Taipy creates a DataFrame directly from it.
+- If the data is a dictionary, Taipy creates a Pandas DataFrame directly from it.
-- If the data is a list of scalar values, Taipy creates a DataFrame with a single column called '0'.
+- If the data is a list of scalar values, Taipy creates a Pandas DataFrame with a single column called '0'.
 - If the data is a list of lists:
-  - If all the lists have the same length, then Taipy creates a DataFrame with one column for each list, in the order of the list data.
+  - If all the lists have the same length, then Taipy creates a Pandas DataFrame with one column for each list, in the order of the list data.
     The column names are the list index.
   - If the lengths of the lists differ, Taipy creates an internal list of